ranfysvalle02/phocus/README.md

 ## Best Practices

 By implementing verification and retry mechanisms, you can significantly enhance the reliability of LLMs in data processing tasks.
-Here are some best practices to consider:

 ### 1. **Implement Robust Verification**